 \section{Focusing of an evanescent mode and universal background transmission}

-This section covers the single mode focusing onto an evanescent mode by the phase conjugation of the transmitted propagating mode generated due to the same evanescent mode in a diffusive disorder.
+This section covers single-mode focusing onto an evanescent mode through the phase conjugation of the transmitted propagating mode generated by the same evanescent mode in a diffusive disorder.
 Let there be a single evanescent mode (indexed by $m'$) incident only from the right side onto the disorder.
-The incident evanescent mode gets transmitted as a propagating wave traveling to the left side of the disorder.
-The transmitted propagating wave on the left side can be represented as $c_{tr}^{L,pr}=S_{12}^{pr,ev} I^{ev}_{m'}$ where $I^{ev}_{m'}$ is a column vector to select the $(m')^{th}$ evanescent mode incidence.
-As an example $I^{ev}_{m'=1}=(1,0,0...,0)^T$, would select the first evanescent mode.
-The flux normalized phase conjugate of $c_{tr}^{L,pr}$ is then given as $c_1 (c_{tr}^{L,pr})^*$ which is incident on the left side of the disorder.
-Here, $c_1$ is used for the flux normalization and the value of $c_1$ is dependent on the $\left({m'}\right)^{th}$ evanescent mode used.
-The propagating phase conjugate wave incident from the left undergoes transmission on the right side to give
+The incident evanescent mode is transmitted as a propagating wave traveling to the left side of the disorder.
+The transmitted propagating wave on the left side can be represented as $\mathbf{c}_{tr}^{L,pr}=\mathbf{S}_{12}^{pr,ev} \mathbbold{1}^{ev}_{m'}$ where $\mathbbold{1}^{ev}_{m'}$ is a column vector selecting the $(m')^{th}$ evanescent mode incidence.
+For example, $\mathbbold{1}^{ev}_{m'=1}=(1,0,0...,0)^T$ selects the first evanescent mode.
+The flux-normalized phase conjugate of $\mathbf{c}_{tr}^{L,pr}$ is then given as $c_1 (\mathbf{c}_{tr}^{L,pr})^*$, which is incident on the left side of the disorder.
+Here, $c_1$ is used for the flux normalization, and its value depends on the $\left({m'}\right)^{th}$ evanescent mode used.
+The propagating phase conjugate wave incident from the left undergoes transmission on the right side, resulting in :